comeara/pillar/README.md

 ### Packages

-Pillar is available at Maven Central under the GroupId com.chrisomeara and ArtifactId pillar.
-The current version is 1.0.3.
+Pillar is available at Maven Central under the GroupId com.chrisomeara and ArtifactId pillar_2.10.
+The current version is 2.0.0.

-#### SBT
+#### sbt

-  libraryDependencies += "com.chrisomeara" % "pillar" % "1.0.3"
+  libraryDependencies += "com.chrisomeara" % "pillar_2.10" % "2.0.0"

 #### Gradle

-  compile 'com.chrisomeara:pillar:1.0.3'
+  compile 'com.chrisomeara:pillar_2.10:2.0.0'

 ## Usage